Quantum thermometry by single-qubit dephasing: Local quantum estimation theory

 whereas the overall precision of the estimation procedure is quantified by its variance

-In both Equations $p({\mathbf x}|T) = \Pi_{k=1}^M\, p(x_k|T)$ since measurements are performed on repeated preparations of the system they are thus independent.
-As a matter of fact, the variance of any unbiased estimator (i.e. an estimator for which $\bar T \rightarrow T$ in the asymptotic limit $M \gg1$) for the parameter $T$ is bounded by Cram\'er-Rao theorem, stating that
+In both equations $p({\mathbf x}|T) = \Pi_{k=1}^M\, p(x_k|T)$ since measurements are performed on repeated preparations of the system and thus are independent.
+As a matter of fact, the variance of any unbiased estimator (i.e. an estimator for which $\bar T \rightarrow T$ in the asymptotic limit $M \gg1$) for the parameter $T$ is bounded by the Cram\'er-Rao inequality, stating that

 where $F(T)$ is the so-called Fisher information of the measurement of $X$, which is given by